 Hello, readers!
-As promised in my welcome post, I'm excited to dive into some of my latest research contributions.
 Over the past year, I've been focusing on applying machine learning and AI to real-world challenges in healthcare and environmental science, particularly in resource-constrained settings like Bangladesh and smart cities.
-These works are currently in preprint form and slated for publication in 2026 through prestigious conferences and Springer Lecture Notes in Networks and Systems.
-They've been accepted for presentation at events like the International Conference on Data Science, Analytics and Governance (DASGRI) in London and the EAI International Conference on HealthWear.
+These works are currently in preprint form and slated for publication in 2026.

 1. AI Chatbots for Dengue Symptom Triage in Bangladesh